Richa-rani02/DoYouKnowMe/README.md

 # DoYouKnowMe

-DoYouKnowMe is a CLI Based Application created using Node.js
+DoYouKnowMe is a CLI Based Application created using javascript

 Packages Used
 1. readline-sync